 The Happy People program is a 4 week wellbeing campaign for businesses delivered as a mobile website.
-I designed the structure of the program and its UI components using an aglie process lead by user interviews and rapid prototyping.
-The protoypes proved so useful they become production specs for the developers.
-I also contributed in the development to quickly integrate user testing feedback.
+I designed the structure of the program and its components through user interviews coupled with rapid prototyping enabled by Framer.js and Sketch.
+The result is a personal experience that encourages self reflection for employees and creates aggregated insights for employers.

-Meal planning, shopping lists and finding new recipes are all elements of cooking that I don't enjoy.
-Jiro is designed to handle all of that, so you can focus on cooking instead.
-The unique feature of Jiro is a focus on natural language processing to intepret recipes and enable clever functionality and workflows.
-I'm also the sole developer, building the app using Meteor + React.js.
+Meal planning, shopping lists and finding recipes are all elements of cooking that I don't enjoy.
+I made Jiro so I can focus on cooking instead, by using Natural Language processing to intepret recipes and enable clever functionality and workflows.
+Developed in Meteor + React.js app.

 Designed for ABC Active Memory this game challenges your working memory.
 To engage the target audience of older Australians we themed Roman Holiday around world famous cities: Venice, Florence and Rome.
 The mechanic is simple - you must remember couple of directions and then apply them to the map at hand.
 The difficulty scales exponentially as we add more steps, and as you explore new cities.